ThierryBeaulieu/Chess/README.md

 ```bat
 git clone https://github.com/ThierryBeaulieu/Chess
 ```
+Now that this is done, you will need to install ```Python 3.10``` if you haven't already.
 Once that this is done, you should be able to run

 ```bat
 Chess>python installation.py